-Some counties may allow you to have a friend/family member serve it.
+You may also have a friend/family member serve the complaint if it’s allowed by the court.
 Most importantly, you cannot do it yourself if you are a party in the case.

 The Court Hearing

-After the defendant has been served, the court will schedule a hearing.
-Both parties will have the opportunity to present their case and any evidence they have to support their claims.
-The judge will listen to both sides and make a decision based on the law and the evidence presented.
+Both parties can present their case and any evidence they have to support their claims.
+The judge will listen to both sides and decide based on the law and the evidence presented.

 Enforcing the Judgment